robseb/rsyocto/doc/guides/3_CPP.md

 3. Press "**next**" and give your project **a name**
 4. A new *Visual Studio Solution* should appear with a getting started guide
 5. This Guide shows how to configure the connection of the remote Linux machine
-6. Please follow this instructions with this settings:
+6. Please follow these instructions with these settings:
    * **Platform:** `ARM`
    * **Host Name:** `<IPv4-Address of your Board>`
    * **Port:** `22`